Wall Street investors see budding opportunity in U.S. cannabis

-NEW YORK (Reuters) - Wall Street investors are deciding it’s time to just say yes to marijuana as legalization of cannabis in more U.S. states has them smelling money-making opportunities.
+NEW YORK, Jan 13 (Reuters) - Wall Street investors are deciding it’s time to just say yes to marijuana as legalization of cannabis in more U.S. states has them smelling money-making opportunities.

 Hundreds of East Coast investors, dressed in business suits and ties, gathered in New York on Wednesday to learn more about the cannabis industry, a business rooted in tie-dye hippie days and currently centered on the West Coast.